jharini/booknotes/system-design/system-design-interview/chapter27/README.md

 Here are some common strategies on deciding the retry intervals:
  * immediate retry - client immediately sends another request after failure
  * fixed intervals - wait a fixed amount of time before retrying a payment
- * incremental intervals - incrementally increase retry interval between each retry
+ * incremental intervals - incrementally increase retry interval between each retry(1,2,3,7,10,17)
- * exponential back-off - double retry interval between subsequent retries
+ * exponential back-off - double retry interval between subsequent retries(1,2,4,8,16,32)
  * cancel - client cancels the request.
 This happens when the error is terminal or retry threshold is reached

 As a rule of thumb, default to an exponential back-off retry strategy.
 A good practice is for the server to specify a retry interval using a `Retry-After` header.